 Fiscal freedom scores are calculated with a quadratic cost function to reflect the diminishing revenue returns from very high rates of taxation.
-The data for each factor are converted to a 100-point scale using the following equation:
+The data for each sub-factor are converted to a 100point scale using the following equation:

-Fiscal Freedom{ii} = $100 - \alpha (Factor_i)^2$
+Fiscal Freedomii = $100 - \alpha (Factor_ii)^2$

-where Fiscal Freedom{ij} represents the fiscal freedom in country i for factor j; Factor{ij} represents the value (a percentage expressed on a scale of 0 to 100) in country i for factor j; and α is a coefficient set equal to 0.03.
-The minimum score for each factor is zero, which is not represented in the printed equation but was utilized because it means that no single high tax burden will make the other two factors irrelevant.
+where Fiscal Freedomij represents the fiscal freedom in country i for factor j; Factorij represents the value (a percentage expressed on a scale of 0 to 100) in country i for factor j; and $\alpha$ is a coefficient set equal to 0.03.
+The minimum score for each sub-factor is zero, which is not represented in the printed equation but was utilized because it means that no single high tax burden will make the other two sub-factors irrelevant.

-As an example, in the 2014 Index, Mauritius has a flat rate of 15 percent for both individual and corporate tax rates, which yields a score of 93.3 for each of the two factors.
-Mauritius's overall tax burden as a portion of GDP is 18.3 percent, yielding a tax burden factor score of 90.0.
-When the three factors are averaged together, Mauritius's overall fiscal freedom score becomes 92.2.
+As an example, in the 2015 Index, Mauritius has a flat rate of 15 percent for both individual and corporate tax rates, which yields a score of 93.3 for each of the two factors.
+Mauritius's overall tax burden as a portion of GDP is 18.9 percent, yielding a tax burden factor score of 89.7.
+When the three factors are averaged together, Mauritius's overall fiscal freedom score becomes 92.1.

 Sources.
-Unless otherwise noted, the Index relies on the following sources for information on taxation, in order of priority: Deloitte, International Tax and Business Guide Highlights; International Monetary Fund, Staff Country Report, "Selected Issues and Statistical Appendix," and Staff Country Report, "Article IV Consultation," 2010-2013; PricewaterhouseCoopers, Worldwide Tax Summaries, 2010-2013; countries' investment agencies; other government authorities (embassy confirmations and/or the country's treasury or tax authority); and Economist Intelligence Unit, Country Commerce and Country Finance, 2010-2013.
+Unless otherwise noted, the Index relies on the following sources for information on tax rate data, in order of priority: Deloitte, International Tax and Business Guide Highlights; International Monetary Fund, Staff Country Report, "Selected Issues and Statistical Appendix," and Staff Country Report, "Article IV Consultation," 2011-2014; PricewaterhouseCoopers, Worldwide Tax Summaries, 2011-2014; countries' investment agencies; other government authorities (embassy confirmations and/or the country's treasury or tax authority); and Economist Intelligence Unit, Country Commerce, 2010-2014.

-For information on tax burden as a percentage of GDP, the primary sources (in order of priority) were Organisation for Economic Co-operation and Development data; Eurostat, Government Finance Statistics data; African Development Bank and Organisation for Economic Co-operation and Development, African Economic Outlook 2013; International Monetary Fund, Staff Country Report, "Selected Issues," and Staff Country Report, "Article IV Consultation," 2010-2013; Asian Development Bank, Key Indicators for Asia and the Pacific, 2010-2013; and individual contacts from government agencies and multinational organizations such as the IMF and World Bank.
+For information on tax burden as a percentage of GDP, the primary sources are Organisation for Economic Co-operation and Development data; Eurostat, Government Finance Statistics data; African Development Bank and Organisation for Economic Co-operation and Development, African Economic Outlook 2014; International Monetary Fund, Staff Country Report, "Selected Issues," and Staff

+Country Report, "Article IV Consultation," 2011-2014; Asian Development Bank, Key Indicators for Asia and the Pacific, 2011-2014; United Nations Economic Commission for Latin America, Economic Survey of Latin America and the Caribbean, 2011-2014; and individual contacts from government agencies and multinational organizations such as the IMF and the World Bank.